Goutamchoudhary/The-Pizza-Company/README.md

 * Add User Sign Up and Log In Features so that user can access its personal profile data.
 * Add Google Sign Up Option.
-* Make the Order button in the Navbar functional which will redirect the customer to its orders page.
+* Make the Order button in the Navbar functional which will redirect the customer to its Orders page where the Order details would be shown user specific.
+  This can be implemented using cookies.
 * Implement more features as a personal practice project.